wrousseau/yarp-to-ros-bridge/README.md

 Two examples (bridge_data.ini and bridge_image.ini) are provided in the ini directory.
 For more informations about custom .ini files, please check the YARP documentation dealing with ResourcesFinder.

-You can also use the GUI tool in order to generate such configurations files, save them or open previous ones.
+You can also use the GUI tool also available on my Github account in order to generate such configurations files, save them or open previous ones.

 ======= YARP->ROS ==========
 The entry is a YARP port and the data is processed all the way to a ROS topic.